 The City’s tag line is “Innovative and Remarkable” but “convenience” is one of its top missions.
 Sidewalks already link much of Peachtree Corners, making it extremely walkable.
 The rollout of a multi-year plan will continue sidewalk installation until the city is linked.
 Residents are excited about the construction of its Multiuse Trail system.
 It will wind through beautiful natural assets, such as the Crooked Creek Stream and around part of Echo Lakes; connect with some parts of the Tech Park office areas and to the Town Center and Forum Entertainment complexes.

 Peachtree Corners residents enjoy access to award-winning Gwinnett County Public Schools with thriving International Baccalaureate programs available at the middle and high school levels.
 A large array of Advanced Placement (AP) courses is available to students too.
 Peachtree Corners students may opt to attend The Paul Duke STEM High School, which focuses on science, technology, engineering and mathematics, or the Japanese-English Language Public Charter School.
-The prestigious Wesleyan School, serving grades K-12, and Cornerstone Christian Academy are also located in the heart of Peachtree Corners.
+Prestigious Wesleyan School, serving grades K-12, and Cornerstone Christian Academy are also located in the heart of Peachtree Corners.
 See detailed information about Peachtree Corners schools.

 Shopping, Dining and Entertainment